 Black Sesame Cookies

 Give your icebox cookies a Japanese twist with these sesame cookies.
-Flavored with black sesame, they’re sweet, nutty, and lightly savory all at once.
-They’ll surely stand out among your holiday sweets and baked goods.
+Flavored with toasted black sesame, they’re sweet, nutty, and lightly savory all at once.

 Get Recipe